Reading: Applied Part 2. Specification Defect Diagnostics

 Examples and Application

-qwen -p "In planning mode, analyze @specs/appointment-latency-poisoned.yaml.
+qwen -p "In plan mode, analyze @specs/appointment-latency-poisoned.yaml.

 --approval-mode plan \